-Although 2014 was a warm year overall, it did not have an extended period of hot days that would thoroughly test the dwellings and their occupants.
-July was the warmest month; Figure 10 shows that most properties average below 26 °C for the month.
+Although 2014 and 2015 were warm years overall, they did not have an extended period of hot days that would thoroughly test the dwellings and their occupants.
+July was the warmest month; Figure 10 shows that most properties average below 26 °C for the month, though some are warmer than many people would find comfortable.
+That some households are able to keep cooler shows that it is possible.

-Figure 10: Summer Temperatures (Flats to the left - 8 sensors; remainder sensors in the houses)
+Figure 10: Summer Temperatures (groups show sensors in one dwelling)

+Over the whole of 2014 and 2015, all but three of the properties were comfortably within the '10% of the time' limit.
+The worst exception is a 3-bedroom house:

+South-facing kitchen Bedroom

+above 25 °C in 2014 59% 47%

-Over the whole year, most of the properties are comfortably within the '10% of the time' limit; one flat and two houses being between 12% and 15%.
-The exception is a 3-bedroom house where the south-facing kitchen and the bedroom were above 25 °C 59% and 47% of the year respectively.
-This property has the highest occupancy, likes it to be warm, has high electricity use, and a reluctance (historically) to open windows because of insects.
+above 25 °C in 2015 56% 41%

+This property has the highest occupancy, likes it to be warm, has high electricity use, and a reluctance to open windows because of insects. (this is the house that was hottest in July each year.)